supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Investigate.md

 1. From the left pane, scroll down and select the **Investigate** button. **Hint:** If the icons are too small for your screen, select **(+)** to magnify them.

 1. Hover the **ODL_user_xxx@mocholxxxx.onmicrosoft.com** entity icon and wait for new *exploration queries* to be shown.
-It looks that *Related Alerts* has more data on it.
+It looks like *Related Alerts* has more data on it.
 Select the name of the exploration query **Related Alerts** to bring them to the investigation graph or select **Events >** to investigate them with a KQL query.

 1. When you select an entity, a window on the right opens for more detailed information.
 Review the **Info** page.